Sign Up

 • Source of payment

-CNAs and HHAs can perform personal care services, including hands-on assistance and speaking directions in patient care tasks.
-CNAs and HHAs are supervised by an RN and follow a care plan developed by an RN.
-There may not be an RN or care plan in assisted living facilities.
-Personal care services vary based on care planning and state regulations.
-These services may include:
+CNAs and HHAs can perform personal care services, including hands-on assistance and providing directions to patients during care tasks.
+CNAs and HHAs are supervised by a registered nurse (RN) and follow a care plan developed by an RN and provider.
+Personal care services vary based on patient needs, care planning, and state regulations.
+According to the U.S. Bureau of Labor Statistics (2025), these services may include:

 • Bathing